NexusRaids/nexus-docs/docs/raid.md

    "+1", "Thank a Trainer inside the raid with ``@user <thank_you_message>`` (once per raid)."
    "-1", "Use ``!report <@user>`` to notify ``nexus-moderators`` of a issue with a Trainer (once per raid)."

+..
+Warning:: Users with negative points will not be able to join or host raids.

 ```

 > The following command can only be preformed by users with the `nexus-moderators` role.